-To get started, use the following links to download the:
+To get involved in the UHIE - Surface Temperature Field Campaign, use the following links to download the:

 - Surface Temperature Field Campaign Teacher's Participation Guide

 The purpose of this investigation is to discover how the land cover of the ground affects its surface temperature.
 But, that is not the only reason to participate in the field campaign.
 The main research question that needs to be answered is "How does surface cover affect surface temperature?"
 Students can set up research studies at their own school such as looking at the difference between paved and unpaved areas, such as a grassy area.
 More schools are taking surface temperature observations, therefore students can investigate how surface temperature changes between schools.
 They could look at elevation, latitude and longitude, urban versus rural, proximity to water, etc. There are many research questions possible with surface temperature.
 Students could also look at how cloud cover or humidity affect the surface temperature.

 Urban Heat Island Effect-Surface Temperature Field Campaign is focused on looking at the impact urbanization has on the Earth’s surface temperature and how the surface temperature changes the dynamics of the Earth’s atmosphere.
 Studying the energy cycle is fundamental to understanding how the Earth’s spheres function within its system.
 The surface temperature measurements contribute data a) not normally collected by weather agencies, b) for climate studies and c) for ground-truthing satellite data.